Your Neighborhood Needs You!

 About Participatory Budgeting:

 The PBNYC process gives New Yorkers the power to decide how to spend tax dollars in our neighborhoods.
-Over the past three years, thousands of you have given your ideas, researched needs, developed proposals, and come out to vote.
-Based on your votes, we’ve funded 22 great projects throughout the 39th Council district — from libraries to schools.
-For my 4th year, I increased my commitment from $1 million dollars to $1.5 million dollars.
+Over the past five years, thousands of you have given your ideas, researched needs, developed proposals, and come out to vote.
+Based on your votes, we’ve funded some great projects throughout the 39th Council district — from libraries to schools.
+I am looking forward to hearing about all the new wonderful projects in our 6th year!

 The Participatory Budgeting Process: